Casting Your Ballot

 Elderly and Handicap Accessible

-If your designated polling place is not accessible for the elderly and/or handicapped, you may make an application for reassignment to an accessible polling place.
-A Maryland voter who is elderly or disabled and who wishes to vote in person in the June 24, 2014 Primary Election and/or the November 4, 2014 General Election has until close of the business on Tuesday June 3, 2014 for the Primary Election and Tuesday, October 14, 2014 for the General Election, to request that the voter be reassigned to an accessible polling place if the voter's home polling place is inaccessible.
+If your designated polling place is not accessible for the elderly or handicapped, you may make an application for reassignment to an accessible polling place.
+A Maryland voter who is elderly or disabled and who wishes to vote in person in the April 26, 2016 Primary Election or the November 8, 2016 General Election has until close of the business on Tuesday, April 5, 2016 for the Primary Election and Tuesday, October 18, 2016 for the General Election, to request that the voter be reassigned to an accessible polling place if the voter's home polling place is inaccessible.

 How Do I Vote?